niko-korosec-student/ROS2-Bootcamp/notes/ROS Workshop.md

 		# create Service Server
 		# chose srv, then service name(USE VERB - action,communication),
 		# and callback
-		# callback - server is not going to do aynthing on its
+		# callback - server is not going to do anything on its
 		# own since it need a client
 		self.server_ = self.create_service(AddTwoInts,"add_two_ints", self.callback_add_two_ints)
-		self.get_logger().info("Add two ints has server has been started")
+		self.get_logger().info("Add two ints server has been started")

 		# adding AddTwoInts.Request and AddTwoInts.Response makes it more explicit
 		# and easier to use and understand